I hear shitty pitches all the time. They're long. They're in the weeds. And they bore me.

 They mostly make the classic mistake of trying to "push" information to me as a prospective investor, rather than letting me excitedly pull what I want to know when I hear something that lights my fire.

-While every entrepreneur is hammered into perfecting an "elevator pitch", an overly scripted, buzzword-laden 30-60-second monologue, there's no way you don't realize already that it's rarely used.
+While every entrepreneur is hammered into perfecting an "elevator pitch" (an overly scripted, buzzword-laden 30-60-second monologue), I'm going to tell you something you probably already know: it's rarely used.
 It's great for an internal exercise, and it's necessary for the once or twice a month you present in front of a group.